 Slum Ministry & Discipleship

-ABBY: Some of the disciples from Brian’s discipleship training school, choose to minister in the slums to at risk children as their service before they are sent out to start their own ministry.
+ABBY: Some of the disciples from Brian’s discipleship training school, choose to minister in the slums to at risk children as their service before being sent out to start their own ministry.
 These young men are only 18-21 years old, but carry great responsibility.